EdwardLiuyc/StaticMapping/README.md

 - gravity alignment (in pose extrapolator)
 - improve the tool (pcd to las)
 - add illustration of some important parameters
+- remove the dependency of ceres solver
+- full support for all kinds of pointcloud
+- totally independent with ROS

 # Tried
 - tried folly, libcds (intending to used instead of tbb) but they are not very freindly to use and not like stl containers